Household Poisons That Can Harm Your Dog

 - Grapes and Raisins – grapes can induce kidney failures in your furry friend.
 Even when ingested in small numbers, grapes can still cause serious health problems.
 According to the American kennel club, research is yet to establish the exact substance in the fruit that causes the poisoning.

 - Avocado– avocados are nutritious to humans but dangerous to dogs.
-The fruit contains a substance called persin that causes serious poisoning in dogs.
+Petfoodsherpa.com explains that the fruit contains a substance called persin that causes serious poisoning in dogs.
 Persin is a fungal toxin that causes vomiting, myocardial damage, and diarrhea.
 Besides, the avocado flesh has a high-fat content, leading to gastrointestinal upsets and pancreatitis in dogs.
 The stone at the center of the avocado fruit may also cause choking.

 - Macadamia nuts-your dog should not ingest macadamia nuts at all.
 The nuts cause severe poisonings characterized by weakness, hyperthermia, vomiting, overheating, depression, and death if no action is taken urgently.
 Macadamia nuts properties may also be found in baked goods such as muffins, cookies, or cakes.
 Therefore, you should not feed your dog with any baked food bought from stores unless you are absolutely sure of their ingredients.